-Table 4.1.
+Table 5.1.
 NOAA C-CAP 22 land cover types combined for analysis to 10 land cover types.

 The land cover dataset contained a delineation of the acreage of each land cover type in the catchment associated with each monitoring station in the study area.
-The base 10 logarithm of acreage of each type was calculated and added to the dataset.
+The base 10 logarithms of acreage of each type was calculated and added to the dataset.
 The total area in the catchment (watershed) for each monitoring station was calculated, and the percentage of each land cover type in the catchment was calculated.
-The natural logarithm of the percentage of each land cover type was calculated and added to the dataset in determining the catchments with similar characteristics that can be use flow data for LDC developments (Figure 5.1).
+The natural logarithm of the percentage of each land cover type was calculated and added to the dataset.
+Such information was also used in determining the catchments with similar characteristics that can be use flow data for LDC developments (Figure 5.1).